rohit202010052/Design-of-two-stage-cmos-operational-amplifier-in-20nm-Technology/README.md

 ## Reference Circuit
 This paper is organized as follows.
-Section 2 presents the two stage amplifier.
-Section 3 reviews the 2 stage
-CMOS Op amp design with compensation capacitor.
-Its specifications are briefly clarified.
-Section 4 presents the simulation results of the proposed op-amp and finally in Section 5 give my concluding remarks.
-Two-stage OP-AMP mainly consists of a cascade of Voltage to Current and Current to voltage stages.
-The first stage consists of a differential amplifier converting the differential input voltage to differential currents.
-These differential currents are applied to a current mirror load recovering the differential voltage.
-The second stage consists of common source MOSFET converting the second stage input voltage to current.
-This transistor is loaded by a current sink load, which converts the current to voltage at the output.<br/>
+Section 2 presents the two stage speaker.
+Segment 3 audits the 2 phase CMOS Op amp plan with remuneration capacitor.
+Its determinations are momentarily explained.
+Segment 4 presents the reenactment aftereffects of the proposed operation amp lastly in Section 5 give my finishing up comments.
+Two-stage OP-AMP chiefly comprises of an outpouring of Voltage to Current and Current to voltage stages.
+The primary stage comprises of a differential enhancer changing the differential info voltage over completely to differential flows.
+These differential flows are applied to an ongoing mirror load recuperating the differential voltage.
+The subsequent stage comprises of normal source MOSFET changing over the subsequent stage input voltage to current.
+This semiconductor is stacked by an ongoing sink load, which changes the current over completely to voltage at the result.<br/>
           [Figure 1]<br/>
 ![A general two stage CMOS Op-amp](https://user-images.githubusercontent.com/99643808/155873803-58f3a933-3c0c-4c79-9551-68f02e5ad0d5.png)<br/>
           [Figure 2]<br/>